OliverBrotchie/PDF-Stitcher/README.md

 # PDF Stitcher

-A very simple progrma that stitches together all pdfs in a folder from command line using deno.
+A very simple command line interface that stitches together all pdfs in a folder using deno.

 Args: